Healing and the Brain: Basic Tools for Emotional Regulation

 Remember you’ll need headphones.
 Check out Brain.FM, they have some interesting info on binaural beats for ADHD too.

 Bonus: binaural beats can also help with nausea—I’ve used it when I had the flu.
-I wish I would’ve thought to try it in the hospital for chemo-induced nausea (whether the headphones would’ve stayed on a baby is debatable).
 I’m curious to have a pregnant mama try it for infamous the morning sickness.

 I get the feels every time I listen to Bach’s Cello Suite No. 1 in G major.
 It’s an experience, there’s a whole scene in my mind.
 You can probably think of a song that has that kind of indescribable effect on you.